FreeFlyFall/RigidBodyController/README.md

 # RigidBodyController
-The begninnings of a first person rigidbody character controller in Godot
+The beginnings of a first person rigidbody character controller in Godot